JacopoWolf/PotatoChatProtocol/docs/product/systemdocumentation.md

     ```
 ---
 ## 3. System Maintenance
 The PCPServer has no graphical interface.
 Once the application has started, you can see the server logs.
-The server logs show whatever the server is doing: new connections, disconnections, messages sent ....
+The server logs show whatever the server is doing: new connections, disconnections, messages sent...